 Manitoba businesses remain opposed to carbon taxes:

 We know you care about protecting the environment, and are working to implement environmentally-friendly measures in your business.
-However, the Manitoba government must ensure policies aimed at reducing carbon emissions do not prevent you from being able to grow your business and create jobs.
+However, the Manitoba government must ensure policies aimed at reducing carbon emissions do not prevent you from growing your business and creating jobs.

 Manitoba’s business owners oppose the introduction of a carbon tax.
-That’s why CFIB is working hard to raise concerns about the impact of these cost increases on competitiveness, and the effectiveness of the policy.
-In particular, we are concerned Manitoba's proposed plan offers no direct tax relief for small businesses and raised these serious concerns directly with the Minister of Sustainable Development.
+That’s why CFIB is working hard to raise concerns about the impact of these cost increases on competitiveness, and the effectiveness of the Manitoba plan.

-- Improving participation and access to existing government policies and resources to reduce Manitoba’s environmental impact;
+- improve access to programs that help reduce Manitoba’s environmental impact; and

 What have we been doing to raise your concerns?